 For the major or famous attractions that act like tourist magnets and draw hundreds of new visitors each day, entrance fees will usually be high enough to cause a fairly serious injury to your wallet.

-The point is that if you’re visiting a lot of interesting places on a daily basis, your daily expenses as a traveller are going to be increased considerably by all of these entrance fees and the problem is greatly magnified by the considerably higher amounts that foreigners are often asked to pay.
+The point is that if you’re visiting a lot of interesting places on a daily basis, your daily expenses as a traveller are going to be increased considerably by all of these entrance fees, and the problem is greatly magnified by the considerably higher amounts that foreigners are often forced to pay.

 We've personally had to deal with this problem for the entire duration of the time we've spent in Southeast Asia and have come up with some solutions that work at least part of the time, imperfect as they may be.